Eli-Mutitu/KweliVote/README.md

    - CI/CD pipelines where starting a full backend isn't practical

    In offline mode, the script simulates API responses and deliberately creates both matching and non-matching templates to demonstrate the detection capabilities.

+   **Note:** Offline mode still requires sample fingerprint images in the `docs/fingerprint_reader/sample_fingerprints` directory.
+The script will not create synthetic images.

 ### What the Tests Verify